Online Submissions

 Submission Preparation Checklist

-- The submission file is in either Adobe PDF (preferred) or Postscript file format only.
+- The submission file is in Adobe PDF file format.

 - This submission is NOT a revision of an earlier submission.
-Revisions of earlier submissions must be uploaded via the "Author Upload" boxes on the "Review" and "Editing" pages for the earlier submission.
+Revisions of earlier submissions must be uploaded via the "Author Upload" or "Upload Author Version" boxes on the "Review" or "Editing" pages for the earlier submission.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.